Gordon Brown

-A doctoral graduate, Brown studied history at the University of Edinburgh, where he was elected Rector in 1972.
-He spent his early career working as both a lecturer at a further education college and a television journalist.
-Brown was elected to the House of Commons in 1983 as the MP for Dunfermline East, later becoming the MP for Kirkcaldy and Cowdenbeath in 2005.
-He joined the Shadow Cabinet in 1989 as Shadow Secretary of State for Trade, and was later promoted to become Shadow Chancellor of the Exchequer in 1992.
-Following Labour's victory in the 1997 general election, its largest landslide general election victory in history, Brown was appointed as Chancellor of the Exchequer, becoming the longest-serving holder of that office in modern history.

-Brown's time as chancellor was marked by major reform of Britain's monetary and fiscal policy architecture, transferring interest rate setting powers to the Bank of England, by a wide extension of the powers of the Treasury to cover much domestic policy and by transferring responsibility for banking supervision to the Financial Services Authority.
-Brown presided over the longest period of sustained economic growth in British history.
-He outlined five economic tests, which resisted the UK adopting the euro currency.
-Controversial moves included the abolition of advance corporation tax (ACT) relief in his first budget, the sale of UK gold reserves from 1999 to 2002, and the removal in his final budget of the 10% starting rate of personal income tax which he had introduced in 1999.
+A doctoral graduate, Brown studied history at the University of Edinburgh.
+He spent his early career as a lecturer at a further education college and as a television journalist.
+Brown was elected to the House of Commons at the 1983 general election as the MP for Dunfermline East.
+He was appointed to Neil Kinnock's shadow cabinet in 1989 and was named Shadow Chancellor of the Exchequer by John Smith in 1992.
+Following Labour's victory in the 1997 general election, Brown was appointed as chancellor, becoming the longest-serving in modern history.
+Brown's time as chancellor was marked by major reform of Britain's monetary and fiscal policy architecture, transferring interest rate setting to the Bank of England, extending the powers of the Treasury to cover much domestic policy, and transferring banking supervision to the Financial Services Authority.
+Brown presided over the longest period of economic growth in British history.
+He outlined five economic tests, which resisted the UK adopting the euro.
+Controversial moves included the abolition of advance corporation tax (ACT) relief in his first budget, the sale of UK gold reserves from 1999 to 2002, and the removal in his final budget of the 10% starting rate of income tax that he had introduced in the 1999 budget.